 - You won’t always have access to a vehicle cover when caught in a storm, but floor mats can double as windshield protectors in a pinch.
 A thick blanket can also do wonders.

-The team at Bow Valley Insurance is here to help protect drivers in Calgary and throughout Alberta.
+The team at Bow Valley Insurance is here to help protect drivers.
 We offer 24/7 claim service, car insurance rates of several insurance companies, and fast, free car insurance quotes to get you started.